relikd/Memmon/README.md

 1. You will need macOS 10.10 or newer.
 2. Grant Memmon the Accessibility privilege.
 Go to "System Preference" > "Security & Privacy" > "Accessibility" and add Memmon to that list.
 Otherwise, you can't move other application windows around and the app has no purpose.
 3. Thats it.
 The app runs in your status bar.

+### Develop

+You can either run the `main.swift` file directly with `swift main.swift`, via Terminal `./main.swift` (`chmod 755 main.swift`), or create a new Xcode project.
+Select the Command-Line template and after creation replace the existing `main.swift` with the bundled one.

+To build the app run `make`.

 ### Hide Status Icon